 The elder is common throughout the UK, being found in woodlands and hedgerows.
 It is also found growing on 'waste ground' and may be regarded as a 'weed' by some.
-The flowers of the elder are often gathered for the making of elderflower tea (also, are much visited by insects), and the berries for elderflower wine.
-Birds consume the berries and thereby assist in the dispersal of the seeds.
-The timber of elder is quite soft - but was used in the past for carving and wood whittling
+The flowers of the elder are often gathered for the making of elderflower tea and the berries for elderflower wine.
+The flowers are much visited by insects and birds consume the berries (and assist in the dispersal of the seeds).
+Note : Leaves, twigs, branches, seeds, roots, flowers, and berries of Sambucus plants produce chemicals which have toxic properties, see wikipedia entry for details.
+The timber of elder is quite soft - but was used in the past for carving and wood whittling.